 Highlights

-- Mountain view (Mount Everest, Pumori, Ama Dablam, Lhotse, Nuptse), thrilling view of glacier (Khumbu), sensational trekking trails, high suspension bridges, unexposed flora and fauna en-route
+- Mountain view (Mount Everest, Pumori, Ama Dablam, Lhotse, Nuptse), thrilling view of glacier (Khumbu), sensational trekking trails, high suspension bridges, unexposed flora and fauna en-route.

-- Panoramic view of sunrise and sunset at the world’s highest peak Mount Everest(8848 m) from Kalapathar (5555 m).
+- A panoramic view of sunrise and sunset at the world’s highest peak Mount Everest (8848 m) from Kalapathar (5555 m).

 - Explore the land of Sherpa home land, alpine forest, Buddhist Monasteries and authentic mountain lifestyle.

-Everest Base Camp Trek is one of the most popular and once in a lifetime world’s top adventure destinations in the Himalayas.
-Trekking to Everest base camp in Nepal is an ultimate goal for trekkers.
-The scenery is simply breathtaking, with parades of glistening peaks, stunning glaciers around, and ancient Buddhist stupas and monasteries with the fascinating Sherpa people and their culture and tradition in the Khumbu region.

-Start from Lukla after a scenic flight to Lukla (a 35-minute exciting mountain flight from Kathmandu).
+In the Himalayas, Everest Base Camp is one of the most popular and once in a lifetime top adventure destinations in the world.
+Trekking to Everest base camp in Nepal is the ultimate goal for trekkers.
+The scenery is breathtaking, with glistening peaks, glaciers around, and ancient Buddhist stupas and monasteries along with the fascinating Sherpa people and their culture and tradition in the Khumbu region.
+After a scenic flight to Lukla (a 35-minute exciting mountain flight from Kathmandu), start from Lukla.
 Once we arrive in Lukla, the trekking trail passes through Sherpa villages over countless ridges.

-Trek to Everest Base Camp along the Dudh Koshi river, and climb up to the bustling Sherpa settlement of Namche Bazaar, where we spend two nights to ensure proper acclimatization with exploration hikes around.
+We trek to Everest Base Camp along the Dudh Koshi river, and climb up to the bustling Sherpa settlement of Namche Bazaar, where we spend two nights to ensure proper acclimatization with exploration hikes around.
 Leaving Namche, we hike to the hidden valley of Khunde and Khumjung and then to Dingboche via Phortse.
-Everest base camp trek-designed itinerary allows all the trekkers to have enough time for proper and better acclimatization.
-We hike up to the Kalapathar at the height of 5545 meters, the highest point on our entire trek, from where the experience of seeing Mount Everest and the wonderful Himalayan vista will never be forgotten.
+Everest Base Camp trek-designed itinerary allows all the trekkers to have enough time for proper and better acclimatization.
+We hike up to Kalapathar at the height of 5545 meters, the highest point on our entire trek, from where the experience of seeing Mount Everest and the wonderful Himalayan vista will never be forgotten.
+Our 14-day Everest Base Camp Trek from Kathmandu to Kathmandu is one of the most iconic and rewarding treks in Nepal.
+This adventure takes you deep into the heart of the Khumbu region, offering unforgettable close-up views of Mount Everest (8,848.86 m) and other famous peaks like Lhotse, Nuptse, Ama Dablam, and Thamserku.
+More than just a trek, this journey allows you to connect with the warm and welcoming Sherpa people, visit ancient monasteries, and explore remote Himalayan villages.
+You’ll walk through lush rhododendron forests, across thrilling suspension bridges, and along high mountain trails, all while surrounded by stunning alpine scenery.

 What to Expect Along the Trail